 10. What are the legal requirements and regulations I need to be aware of when outsourcing to India?

 Data protection rules, tax laws, intellectual property rights, and employment laws are a few legal prerequisites and regulations to be aware of while outsourcing to India.

 Compliance with these regulations can be facilitated by working with a reputable outsourcing company or legal counsel knowledgeable about global business strategy.

 Other Outsourcing Destinations to Try

-So, you may want to consider the Philippines when you want some creative juice in your project.
-In terms of customer support and VA, research shows a lot of success from hiring from the Philippines due to their BPO prowess.
+So, you may want to consider the Philippines when you want some innovative solutions and creative juice in your project.
+In terms of customer support and VA, research shows a lot of success in hiring from the Philippines due to their BPO prowess.